llafuente/nema/README.md

 * Only one body parameter is allowed.
 This is by design to keep compatibility with an older generator.

-* `parameters.name` is a variable name, use `parameter.x-nema-header` for real header name

 ## Zoned templates